drfraker/snipe-migrations/README.md

 **After you've installed the package via composer**
 1. Add the `SnipeMigrations` trait to your `tests/TestCase` file.
 Don't forget to import the class at the top of the file.

-When you're done, you're `tests/TestCase.php` file should look like this.
+When you're done, your `tests/TestCase.php` file should look like this.

 ```php
 <?php